Ermalee Hickel: Public career

-Ermalee Hickel became actively involved Alaskan politics once her husband entered the political arena in the 1950s.
+Ermalee Hickel became actively involved in Alaskan politics once her husband entered the political arena in the 1950s.
 Political observers have credited Ermalee Hickel with helping to launch her husband's political career and the couple viewed their business and political ventures as a partnership.
 Wally Hickel had dyslexia, so Ermalee recorded his dictations on her typewriter and helped him with his speeches.
 Throughout their public service careers, Ermalee Hickel's calm demeanor was seen as a counterbalance to Wally Hickel's more impulsive personality.
 The former governor later described his wife as "beautiful as a butterfly, but tough as a boot."

 In 1964, Ermalee and Wally Hickel began construction on their Hotel Captain Cook.
 She did the hotel's interior design and remained active in staffing decisions through the 1980s.
 During the mid-1960s, Ermalee Hickel also co-founded a charity that later became Catholic Social Services.

 First Lady of Alaska

 Wally Hickel, a Republican, was elected the second Governor of Alaska in 1966, narrowly defeating incumbent Governor Bill Egan.
 The election of her husband made Hickel the second First Lady in the state's short history.
 Hickel, who was raising six sons at the time, stuck largely to ceremonial roles during her first tenure as Alaska's first lady from 1966 to 1969.
 She hosted dignitaries, including aviator Charles Lindbergh, whose pants she ironed shortly before his address to the Alaska Legislature.
 The Hickels left office in 1969 when Gov. Hickel was confirmed as United States Secretary of the Interior.
-Nixon fired Hickel less than a year later after the Secretaray criticized his Vietnam War policy.
+Nixon fired Hickel less than a year later after the Secretary criticized his Vietnam War policy.
 Ermalee Hickel later hosted Nixon during his trip to Alaska in 1971, despite the firing.

 By contrast, Ermalee Hickel took a much more active role during her second tenure as First Lady from 1990 to 1994 by focusing on social issues.
 Her public causes and initiatives included preventative healthcare, substance abuse and suicide prevention, homelessness, addiction recovery and rehabilitation, as well as the issues affecting young people and the elderly in the state.

 Hickel traveled extensively throughout Alaska as first lady.
 She was known to eat lunch with inmates at juvenile detention facilities and Alaska Pioneer Homes for the elderly, as well as soup kitchens in Juneau, the state capitol.
 She would then reports problems or other issues to the Governor or his staff in the governor's office.

 Notably, Hickel persuaded the governor to support the Alaska Permanent Fund dividend after traveling and hearing, first hand, how many Alaskans relied on the program.
 Governor Hickel had initially opposed the dividend before his wife's intervention.

 First Lady Hickel lobbied to successfully enact new benefits for families to care for disabled children or adults living at home.
 She also worked to raise the public's awareness of alcoholism and fetal alcoholism.
 A literacy advocate, Hickel always carried a copy of Dr. Seuss' "Are You My Mother?" when invited to read with elementary school students.